13 Days // 12 Nights

 Arrive in Argentina’s capital and transfer to your hotel, where you spend the rest of the day at leisure.
 Meet your fellow adventurers for a welcome cocktail reception this evening.

-Latin passion and European Romance define the beautiful city of Buenos Aires, a dynamic mecca known for its wide-ranging architectural styles, contemporary and historic arts, and culinary pleasures and parrillas (steakhouses).
+Buenos Aires is a dynamic mecca known for its wide-ranging architectural styles, contemporary and historic arts, and culinary pleasures and parrillas (steakhouses).
 Dive into its best treasures under the wing of expert A&K local guides, choosing from a selection of included excursions.

 Fly to the charming port town of Ushuaia, the southernmost city in the world.
 On arrival, enjoy a gourmet lunch at the Arakur resort, enjoying panoramic city and mountain vistas while you dine.
 Time and weather permitting, take a guided walk in the Cerro Alarken Nature Reserve or simply relax with a cappuccino and enjoy scenic views ofUshuaia.
 This afternoon, transfer to your ship and settle in for your first night on board.
 Wander the decks to become acquainted with the ship, relax in the lounge and mingle with fellow guests in anticipation of your voyage.
 From your private balcony or the outside decks, take in views as you cruise the beautiful Beagle Channel before heading out to sea.